musselwhizzle/Focus-Points/README.md

 ```
 The best way I found to do this was to set up a ruler/tape measure, get out my camera and I took a photo at each of the focus points lining it up exactly with the 1-inch mark.
 I then imported those pictures into Lightroom and ran this plugin so I could see the metadata.
 From the metadata, I could see the focus points name.
 I then took the image into photoshop and measured from the top left corner of the image to the center of the focus point.
 I compared the preview from the camera to my photoshop selection and got as close as possible.
 Once you have done all of that, add the file to "focus_points/{camera_maker}/{camera_model}.txt" using all lowercase.
 Then all is done.

-If 2 or more cameras share a common points mapping, then PointsRendererFactory will need to be updated to know this.
-For example, the D7200 and D7100 could share a common focus points map (I don't know).
-If they do, PointsRendererFactory can be updated in code.
-I would prefer not see copying and pasting of focus point files such as "nikon d7200.txt" and "nikon d7100.txt" containing the exact same info.
+If 2 or more cameras share a common points mapping, simplying add that to the list of known duplicate as in the NikonDuplicates file.
+With this, both Nikon D7100 and Nikon D7200 will share the same mapping file.

-If adding a camera which does not needed mapped because the focus point is given dynamically (like Fuji) or is a pattern (like A7Rii), create a new {ModelName}Delegate.getDefaultAfPoints(photo, metaData) for the camera and dynamically return the correct x,y point for the selected autofocus.
-Update PointsRendererFactory to set this delegate method on the Renderer.

 Known Issues